Convex-Dev/design/docs/cad/003_encoding/README.md

 ## Overview

-Convex uses the standard **CAD3 Encoding** format that represents any valid lattice data value as a **sequence of bytes**.
+Convex uses the standard **CAD3 Encoding** format that represents data values as a **sequence of bytes**.
 The CAD3 encoding is an important capability for Convex because:

 - It allows values to be efficiently **transmitted** over the network between peers and clients
 - It provides a standard format for **durable data storage** of values
 - It defines a cryptographic **value ID** to identify any value.
 This is a decentralised pointer, which also serves as the root of a Merkle DAG that represents the complete encoding of a value.
+- CAD3 values are fundamental for enabling **lattice technology** for internet-scale decentralised data structures

 The encoding model breaks values into a Merkle DAG of one or more **cells** that are individually encoded.
 Cells are immutable, and may therefore be safely shared by different values, or used multiple times in the the same DAG.
 This technique of "structural sharing" is extremely important for the performance and memory efficiency of Convex.